 In July 1559, at a tournament held to celebrate the Peace of Cateau-Cambrésis, Henri II was killed when a splinter from a broken lance flew into his visor during a joust and the injury became infected.
 Henri II’s teenage son Francis II inherited the throne, and as a result the politics of France were destabilized.

 The end of the Italian Wars did not bring peace to France.
 Three years after Henri II’s death, the Massacre of Vassy instigated the first of the mostly-internal French Wars of Religion between Catholics and Protestant Huguenots, which continued at least until the Edict of Nantes in 1598.

 In 1562, during the first War of Religion, the Protestant (Calvinist) Huguenots took over Lyon, pillaged its Catholic churches, and in fact demolished the Basilica Saint-Just and L’église Saint-Irénée, shown in the first (top-left) sheet of the 1540s Plan Scéno.
 Saint-Irénée was rebuilt on the same site in 1582, but Saint-Just was moved to the north, just within the main city walls.
 The ruins of the original Saint-Just are now an archaeological park.

-While many similar Scenic maps from the 1500s have scenes of city life, those in the 1540s Plan Scénographique are more pervasive, varied and evocative than those of other axonometric city portraits that have come down to us.
+While many similar scenic maps from the sixteenth century depict scenes of city life, those in the 1540s Plan Scénographique are more pervasive, varied and evocative than those of other axonometric city portraits that have come down to us.